- General-purpose LLMs struggle with medical coding accuracy, often producing errors without domain-specific support.

 Enhancing LLMs with deep clinical ontologies and informatics

-Thirty years in the making, IMO Health remains the most advanced and widely adopted terminology solution in the industry.
-With its extensive coverage, meticulous content curation, and well-documented guidelines, IMO Health terminology has the potential to significantly enhance LLMs for medical coding.
+Thirty years in the making, IMO Health remains the most advanced and widely adopted terminology solution in the industry, used by 89% of US physicians, nurses, and physician assistants.
+With its extensive coverage, versatility across electronic health record (EHR) use cases, meticulous content curation, and well-documented guidelines, IMO Health terminology can significantly enhance LLMs for medical coding.

-Compared to the Unified Medical Language System (UMLS), IMO Health terminology includes approximately 20% more synonyms per concept and a higher percentage of long and complex terms (Figure 1), reflecting the precise language used in clinical care.
+Compared to the Unified Medical Language System (UMLS), IMO Health includes approximately 20% more synonyms per concept and a higher percentage of long and complex terms (Figure 1), reflecting the precise language used in clinical care.

 Accurate and up-to-date content curation

-The content creation and maintenance of IMO Health’s terminology is powered by a team of industry experts, including MDs, RNs, pharmacists, medical laboratory scientists, and credentialed HIM professionals.
+The creation and maintenance of IMO Health’s terminology is powered by a team of industry experts, including MDs, RNs, pharmacists, medical laboratory scientists, and credentialed HIM professionals.

 Well-documented guidelines and instructions

 IMO Health terminology includes a wealth of best practices, industry standards, coding guidelines, and IMO Health-specific rules.
 These resources are meticulously documented with detailed instructions and rich positive and negative examples.
-Hundreds of pages of editorial guidelines are designed to ensure consistent and high-quality content, promoting the creation of LLM prompts to simplify medical coding tasks.
+Hundreds of pages of editorial guidelines are designed to ensure consistent and high-quality content, promoting the creation of effective LLM prompts to simplify medical coding tasks.

 Decades of access to clinical data